33rd Actors and Actresses Union Awards

 The 33rd Actors and Actresses Union Awards ceremony took place on 10 March 2025 at the Circo Price in Madrid.
 It was hosted by Eduardo Tovar and Silvana Navas.

-Nominees
+In addition to the competitive awards, the team of professionals of the 016 phone line service were recognised with the 'Mujeres en Unión' award, whilst Ana Belén was bestowed the 'Toda una vida' life achievement career award and Gloria de la Fuente received the special award.

+Winners and nominees

 The winners and nominees are listed as follows: